daodiseoanchor/anchor-docs/protocol/bonded-assets-bassets/bonded-luna-bluna.md

 Any bLuna holder can redeem their tokens for their underlying bonded Luna.
 Redemption is a two-step process; 1) requesting to unbond bLuna (undelegates underlying Luna) and 2) withdrawing undelegated Luna.

-Due to the Terra blockchain's unbonding period, a complete redemption cycle requires **at least 21 days** to finish.
+Due to the Daodiseo blockchain's unbonding period, a complete redemption cycle requires **at least 21 days** to finish.

 #### Requesting to Unbond bLuna